Robert Louis Stevenson: Childhood

 Stevenson's parents were both devout Presbyterians, but the household was not strict in its adherence to Calvinist principles.
 His nurse Alison Cunningham (known as Cummy) was more fervently religious.
 Her mix of Calvinism and folk beliefs were an early source of nightmares for the child, and he showed a precocious concern for religion.
 But she also cared for him tenderly in illness, reading to him from John Bunyan and the Bible as he lay sick in bed and telling tales of the Covenanters.
 Stevenson recalled this time of sickness in "The Land of Counterpane" in A Child's Garden of Verses (1885), dedicating the book to his nurse.

-Stevenson was an only child, both strange-looking and eccentric, and he found it hard to fit in when he was sent to a nearby school at age 6, a problem repeated at age 11 when he went on to the Edinburgh Academy; but he mixed well in lively games with his cousins in summer holidays at Colinton.
+Stevenson was an only child, both strange-looking and eccentric, and he found it hard to fit in when he was sent to a nearby school at age 6, a problem repeated at age 11 when he went on to the Edinburgh Academy, but he mixed well in lively games with his cousins in summer holidays at Colinton.
 His frequent illnesses often kept him away from his first school, so he was taught for long stretches by private tutors.
 He was a late reader, learning at age 7 or 8, but even before this he dictated stories to his mother and nurse, and he compulsively wrote stories throughout his childhood.
-His father was proud of this interest; he had also written stories in his spare time until his own father found them and told him to "give up such nonsense and mind your business."
+His father was proud of this interest; he had also written stories in his spare time until his own father had found them and had told him to "give up such nonsense and mind your business."
 He paid for the printing of Robert's first publication at 16, entitled The Pentland Rising: A Page of History, 1666.
-It was an account of the Covenanters' rebellion which was published in 1866, the 200th anniversary of the event.
+It was an account of the Covenanters' rebellion and was published in 1866, the 200th anniversary of the event.